Home » Recipes » Whole Wheat Dark Chocolate Coconut Brownies | Dairy Free + Nut Free!

 Wednesday are just MADE for chocolate, you know?
 Especially Whole Wheat Brownies!
 They’re extra fudge-y, decadent, and SO DELICIOUS.
 You really would never know they were made from whole wheat flour.
 Every bite is oh so very chocolate-y with just a hint of coconut.

-We couldn’t resist whipping up a batch of these “healthier” brownies!
+We couldn’t resist whipping up a batch of these brownies to kick off the new year!

-Not only are they insanely delicious, but we found that if you leave them for about 12 hours (aka just overnight), the grit from the whole wheat flour completely disappears!
-Like…entirely!
-The brownies become the same texture and mouth-feel as a traditional brownie.
+We also found during recipe development that if you bake them the day before you need them, the brownies develop the same texture and mouth-feel as a traditional brownie.
 So, if you can wait that long for a delicious brownie, then it’s totally worth it!

-But…if you’re like me and you can’t, that’s totally okay, too!
+But…if you’re like me and you can’t wait, that’s totally okay, too!
 These brownies are utterly delicious either way.

 Why You Should Make These Whole Wheat Brownies